shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Are the parameters of functions used in a convoluted way?
 Like the money is being sent to the seller instead of the buyer?
 - Are you missing any edge cases, by being too edgy?
 - Are the modifiers too [weak](https://twitter.com/BlockSecTeam/status/1692533280971936059?t=pZijRKlnlcFfo9fdEk8dSQ&s=19) to keep off zombies(aka hackers)?
 Are there any if statements or require statements in it, which they can eat off through, to get to you?
+- Are the terms like buyer and seller in docs, been flipped during coding?
+E.g. The buyer himself can perform actions of seller which in fact should have only been performed by the seller.